MMK21Hub/slevel-blog/infradocs/sunny-pi/deployment-guide.md

 Run the [self-hosted Coolify installation script](https://coolify.io/docs/get-started/installation#self-hosted-installation).

+Create the admin account as soon as possible.
+You can then skip the onboarding.

 ### Restore Coolify data from a backup

 Replace the contents of `/data/coolify/source/.env` with the .env content stored in Bitwarden.

 Then you'll presumably want to restore the Coolify database from a backup.
 You're on your own there.

+## Set up Cloudflare Tunnels

+Create a Cloudflare Zero Trust Tunnel, and follow the steps in the Cloudflare dashboard to install `cloudflared` on the Pi (expect `apt-get install cloudflared` at some point) and set the connector service to run at startup.

+`coolify-admin.slevel.xyz` should point to `http://localhost:8000` (the Coolify web UI).